-- Instruction in the ethics of medical decision-making, led by Dr. Christian J. Vercler, who holds a master of ethics and a master of divinity and is co-director of the Clinical Ethics Program at the Center for Bioethics & Social Sciences in Medicine at U-M.
+- Instruction in the ethics of medical decision-making, led by Dr. Christian J. Vercler, who holds a master of ethics and a master of theological studies and is co-director of the Clinical Ethics Service at the Center for Bioethics & Social Sciences in Medicine at U-M.

 - Opportunities to conduct research in our NIH-funded bone laboratory led by Dr. Steven R. Buchman MD founder of the U-M Craniofacial Research Laboratory.

 - Access to a huge caseload, and its attendant clinical data, as part of Michigan Medicine.